 Tom Loten gave Yorkshire supporters a glimpse of the future with a first-class debut half-century right at the end of 2019.

-Earlier in the summer, he had made his List A debut in a Royal London one-day Cup clash with Durham at Emerald Headingley, another fixture which rain ruined as he did not bowl or bat in that clash.
+Earlier in the season, he had made his List A debut in a Royal London one-day Cup clash with Durham at Emerald Headingley, another fixture which rain ruined as he did not bowl or bat in that clash.

-Loten, in the region of 6ft 5/6 inches tall, is a top order batsman and a seamer who played his league cricket for Dunnington prior to representing the White Rose’s Academy in Premier League cricket.
+Loten, in the region of 6ft 5/6 inches tall, is a top order (right-hand) batsman and a (right-arm) seamer who played his league cricket for Dunnington prior to representing the White Rose’s Academy in Premier League cricket.